ikubicki/phpbb-przemo/README.md

-# phpBB by przemo oop
+# phpBB by przemo v.3.½

 Just having fun refactoring very old php4 based script that no one wants to touch.
 Perhaps someone will be inspired and will continue the work that I have started, because this will not be finished on my side.